truonghoangngan/latex/README.md

 # Neural Netwoks

-A neural network model is presented by visual language.
+A neural network model is presented by
+- visual language,
+- mathematic language,
+- python language.